csat1763/DistributedSystems2018Project4/README.md

 ## Results

 The results can be found in the *Results* folder.
 The results are stored in a *.csv* file.
 The measurements are evaluated in an Excel Sheet.
+Also a HTML version of the results is available at: http://htmlpreview.github.io/?https://github.com/csat1763/DistributedSystems2018Project4/blob/master/Results/Evaluation%20Measurements.htm